 Carpet fitting tools

 Before you get started, make sure you have the right kit!
+It's best to be prepared for whatever you might come across once you start lifting your old carpet and ensure that you can finish the job.
 Many of the tools you may already have in your toolbox and most DIY outlets will sell everything else.
 Tools you might need include:

 • Knee pads